Ford details new production cuts due to global chip shortage

+Autos & TransportationFord details new production cuts due to global chip shortage

-DETROIT (Reuters) -Ford Motor Co on Wednesday outlined another series of plant shutdowns due to the global semiconductor chip shortage, with five facilities in the United States and one in Turkey affected.
+Ford Motor Co (F.N) on Wednesday outlined another series of plant shutdowns due to the global semiconductor chip shortage, with five facilities in the United States and one in Turkey affected.

 Ford said in March it expected the semiconductor shortage to cost between $1 billion and $2.5 billion.
 While the company has prioritized chips for its highest-profit vehicles, it has been forced at times to idle production of its top-selling F-150 full-size pickup, and it has parked some of those trucks for final assembly later when enough chips are in hand.